 Chickenpox and shingles are indeed common among both children and adults.
 However, the good news is that they are manageable infections.
 Despite the inconvenience, you'll be relieved to know that these conditions typically don't prevent you from travelling.
-With the right precautions and care, managing these infections becomes a straightforward part of your health routine, allowing you to continue with most of your plans, including travel.
+With the right precautions and care, managing these infections becomes a straightforward part of your health routine, allowing you to continue with your travel plans.

-While chickenpox and shingles both originate from the same culprit, the Varicella Zoster Virus (VZV), they show up in different ways and tend to impact different age groups.
-Chickenpox is something you'll see more among children.
+While chickenpox and shingles are caused by the varicella-zoster virus (VZV), a highly contagious viral infection, they affect people in different ways and at different stages of life.
+Chickenpox is something you'll see more of among children.
 It's easy to spot because of those itchy, red spots that pop up all over.
-It's usually the first sign of bumping into VZV and, heads up, it loves to spread.
+It's usually the first sign of bumping into VZV, and heads up, it loves to spread.

-Shingles are essentially when the chickenpox virus, which has been quietly hanging out in your body, decides to wake up later in life, typically in adults over 50.
-Instead of showing up as chickenpox again, it comes back as a painful rash, usually sticking to one side of your body or face.
-While it's not as catchy as chickenpox, shingles can still pass on the chickenpox virus to someone who's never had it, giving them chickenpox instead of shingles.
+Shingles is essentially when the chickenpox virus, which has been quietly hanging out in your body, decides to wake up later in life, typically in adults over 50.
+Instead of showing up as chickenpox again, it comes back as a painful rash and nerve pain, usually sticking to one side of your body or face.
+While it's not as infectious as chickenpox, shingles can still pass on the chickenpox virus to someone who's never had it, giving them chickenpox instead of shingles.

-Yes, you can fly with chickenpox.
-Of course, you can’t predict or expect an outbreak of chickenpox.
-In most cases, they just appear!
+Can you travel with chickenpox?
+The answer is yes.
+Of course, you can’t predict an outbreak of chickenpox.
+In most cases, it just appears!
 If this happens in the days leading up to a trip that you’ve already booked and paid for, you might be left feeling rather unlucky.
-However, there are a few things you should do, to ensure there are no unpleasant surprises when you set off on holiday.
+However, there are a few things you should do to ensure there are no unpleasant surprises when you set off on holiday.

-You must check your airline’s policy beforehand, to double-check their rules, it’s likely every airline will have a different stance on the matter - however, airlines have the right to refuse entry onboard an aircraft for unwell passengers.
+You must check your airline’s policy beforehand to double-check their rules; it’s likely every airline will have a different stance on the matter.
+However, airlines have the right to deny boarding to an aircraft to unwell passengers.

-To ensure you are safe to fly, you should consult with your GP to check the progress of your or your child's infection and obtain a /letter from your GP.
-An airline's usual policy is that you will be let aboard 7 days after the last of the spots have scabbed over and you have a letter of health from your GP.
+To ensure you are safe to fly, you should consult with your GP to check the progress of your or your child's infection and obtain a letter from your GP.
+An airline's usual policy is that you will be allowed aboard 7 days after the last of the spots have scabbed over, and you have a fit-to-fly letter of health from your GP.

 READ MORE: Fit-to-Fly Certificates